mstraughan86/Mercurys-Charge/README.md

 means it runs every weekday (Monday through Friday) at 11:30:00 AM.
 It does not run on Saturday or Sunday.
 You must specify every job with a name.
 This is because every job fires indefinitely until stopped, and is only referenced by its designated name.
 No spaces are allowed in your name and quotes don't help.
 You can only fire any command available by this slack bot.
-For example, 'cron job help-everyday 00 00 00 * * * help' would fire the help command everyday at midnight, if that is your thing.
+For example, 'cron job help-everyday 00 00 00 * * * cron help' would fire this help command everyday at midnight, if that is your thing.
+If a name is used to save a cron job, you cannot reuse it, you can only load or delete a job with that name.
+To use jobs in specific channels, basically, the job will run from the channel you run or load it from.
+Cron jobs will automatically restart on application load!
+But only if the job was running at the time of exit, and if the job was saved.
+Running jobs that were not saved will not restart on load.

 cron job name * * * * * * command args...  :    Run cron job at designated time.
 Saves it by name.
 cron test name * * * * * * command args... :    Test cron job pattern and command right now.